MeshVoid/PythonCrashCourse/Chapter9/notes.md

 If you need to import a module from the standard library and a module that you wrote, place the import statement for the standard library module first.
 Then add a blank line and the import statement for the module you wrote.

-In programs with multiple import statements, this convention makes it easier to see where
+In programs with multiple import statements, this convention makes it easier to see where the different modules used in the program come from.